scicluna/employee-tracker/README.md

 WHEN I choose to add a department - DONE
 THEN I am prompted to enter the name of the department and that department is added to the database - DONE

-WHEN I choose to add a role
+WHEN I choose to add a role - DONE
-THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database
+THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database - DONE

 WHEN I choose to add an employee
 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database